 How to Complete the Complaint

-The complaint is the initial document filed, also known as a lawsuit.
+The Complaint(UD-100) is the initial document filed, also known as a lawsuit.
 There are five sections to the complaint form:

 - Body of the complaint

 - The "request" for the property, and monetary damages, etc.